susiegriggo/Phynteny/README.md

 phynteny your_phage.gbk -o your_phage_reannotated.gbk -m your_model.h5 -t custom_thresholds.pkl
 ```

-where custom_thresholds is dictionary contanining a softmax threshold for each of the nine PHROG categories.
+where ```custom_thresholds.pkl``` is a dictionary contanining a softmax threshold for each of the nine PHROG categories.

 ## Training Phynteny
 Phynteny has already been trained for you on a [massive dataset of prophages](https://www.biorxiv.org/content/10.1101/2023.04.20.537752v1.abstract)!